 The iPhone’s Time-lapse Mode works well in most situations.
 But it may not always be enough.
 That’s why if you’re serious about creating cool videos, it would help to use third-party apps.

 For instance, if you want to shoot a hyperlapse (which we’ll teach you how to do), you may need image stabilization.
 This will help you avoid shaky videos. iPhone doesn’t have that option in Time-lapse Mode, but the app Hyperlapse does.

 Another great app for time-lapse is Frameographer.
 What makes it different from the iPhone’s native time-lapse app is that it has manual controls.
 That means you can change the aperture and shutter speed to adjust exposure.
 You can also create cool effects such as light streaks.

 Ideal Spots for Time-Lapse Photography

 The secret is to look for a good place to shoot a time-lapse.
-Like anything else in photography, the lighting has to be nice.
-When possible, try to shoot during the golden hour.
+Like anything else in photography, the lighting has to be good.
+Whenever possible, try to shoot during the golden hour.
 This happens after sunrise or before sunset.

 Using Stationary Subjects

 Now that you know how to create a regular time-lapse, here are a few techniques to take your videos to another level.